yesodweb/yesodweb.com-content/blog/2014/01/new-fast-logger.md

 If you compile your concurrent program by the coming GHC 7.8, the executable scales on multicores.
 No modifications are necessary.
-Just specify the +RTS -Nx option.
+Just specify the +RTS -Nx option (and -qa -A32m if necessary).
 It is really nice, isn't it?

 However, GHC 7.8 would disclose another bottleneck of your program.